 This, however, is my choice.

 Your choice is definitely up to you.

 p. s.
-Don’t forget to subscribe to our newsletter to get our articles in your inbox on a weekly basis.
-It is awesome, free, easy to unsubscribe and some great resources will wait for you once you confirm your subscription.
+Don’t forget to subscribe to my newsletter to get my articles in your inbox on a weekly basis.
+It is awesome, free, easy to unsubscribe and some great resources will await you once you confirm your subscription.

 Latest posts by Adrian Iliopoulos (see all)

 - Immanuel Kant: Why His Philosophy Is Needed More Than Ever - June 25, 2020